 Though this guide is written with the web in mind, the procedure for publishing a Spotify Canvas is exactly the same through the Spotify for Artists mobile app.

-We mentioned earlier that the Spotify Canvas is not a direct marketing tool and should not be used for self-promotion.
+I mentioned earlier that the Spotify Canvas is not a direct marketing tool and should not be used for self-promotion.
 At least not in an obvious way.
 That said, Spotify does make some interesting claims about tracks that have Canvas added.
-On a site they dedicated to Spotify Canvas, they advertise that tracks with canvas are 5% more likely to keep playing vs. control group, 20% more likely to be added to a playlist, 9% more likely to lead to a visit the artist’s page, 1.4% more likely to be saved to the listerner’s library, and perhaps most impressively, a whopping 145% more likely for the song to be shared.
+On a site they dedicated to Spotify Canvas, they advertise that tracks with canvas are 5% more likely to keep playing than a control group, 20% more likely to be added to a playlist, 9% more likely to lead to a visit the artist’s page, 1.4% more likely to be saved to the listener’s library, and perhaps most impressively, a whopping 145% more likely for the song to be shared.

-Speaking of sharing, another great advantage for Spotify Canvas is that the tracks that have one will display the canvas instead of a static artwork image when shared to instagram stories.
+Speaking of sharing, another great advantage of Spotify Canvas is that the tracks that have one will display the canvas instead of a static artwork image when shared to Instagram stories.

-Considering how difficult it can be to reach new listeners, doubling the shares of your next release can be a game changer for artists.
-This is further supported by artists who are willing to give Spotify a payout cut, or even place Facebook Ads for promoting music.
-And although we think those numbers will probably decline once the new feature charm wears off, but we still strongly recommend getting a Spotify Canvas for your releases.
+Considering how difficult it can be to reach new listeners, doubling the shares of your next release can be a game-changer for artists.
+This is further supported by artists who are willing to place Facebook Ads for promoting their music on Spotify.
+And although I think those numbers will probably decline once the new feature charm wears off, I still strongly recommend getting a Spotify Canvas for your releases.